Global marketing is no longer reserved for brands with deep pockets, nor is it a hassle for marketing managers who handle all marketing efforts.

 A global presence is possible for any business with a creative strategy and an understanding of world markets.
 Let's go over what a good global marketing strategy looks like and the best examples worldwide.

-What is good global marketing?
+What is global marketing?

 To give you an idea of what a great global marketing strategy looks like, we've compiled a list of brands that totally "get it."

-From adapting their social strategies to translate across multiple languages to adjusting their menus to appeal to the cravings of a diverse group of people, these brands are taking positive steps towards creating a solid presence across the globe.
+From adapting their social strategies to translate across multiple languages to adjusting their menus to appeal to the cravings of a diverse group of people, these brands are taking positive steps toward creating a solid presence across the globe.

-1) Red Bull
+- Red Bull

-Austrian company Red Bull does such a great job with global marketing that many Americans assume it's a local brand.
+Austrian company Red Bull does a great job with global marketing that many Americans assume it's a local brand.
 How?